lirkwood/netdox/docs/_source/webhooks.rst

 Netdox achieves this by reading the *source* property of each destination fragment.
 This value must match the name of a plugin (case insensitive) with a valid function or the record will not be created.
 Expected function names are ``create_A``, ``create_CNAME``, and ``create_PTR``.
 These functions must be exposed at the top level of the plugin module in order for Netdox to recognise them, and must take the following arguments:

 create_A / create_CNAME:
-        name: A string containing the name to be used for the DNS record.
+    :name: A string containing the name to be used for the DNS record.

-        value: A string containing the value of the record (an IP address or FQDN, depending on the record type)
+    :value: A string containing the value of the record (an IP address or FQDN, depending on the record type)

-        zone: A string containing the DNS zone the record should be created in.
+    :zone: A string containing the DNS zone the record should be created in.

 create_PTR:
-        ip: A string containing the full IP address to use as the name of the PTR record.
+    :ip: A string containing the full IP address to use as the name of the PTR record.

-        value: A string containing the FQDN the PTR record should resolve to.
+    :value: A string containing the FQDN the PTR record should resolve to.

 Modifying resources other than DNS has not yet been implemented.